JKWA/funx/README.md

 ### Constructors

-Monex provides constructors for each monad, allowing values to be wrapped in the appropriate monadic context:
+Funx provides constructors for each monad, allowing values to be wrapped in the appropriate monadic context:

 - **`pure/1`**: Wraps a value in a monad, initializing a computation with a known value.
 - **`just/1`**: Constructs a `Just` for the `Maybe` monad, representing the presence of a value.